Elendev/composer-push/README.md

  # At the root of your directory
  $ composer nexus-push [--name=<package name>] \
    [--url=<URL to the composer nexus repository>] \
-   [--repo-type=<the repository name you want to save, if you want to place development version and production version in different Nexus repositoryo>] \
+   [--repo-type=<the repository name you want to save, use this parameter if you want to place development version and production version in different repository on one Nexus >] \
    [--username=USERNAME] \
    [--password=PASSWORD] \
    [--ignore=test.php]\